dkubb/yardstick/README.markdown

     $ yardstick lib/**/*.rb

-**2. Rake task
+**2. Rake task**

 Yardstick may be integrated with existing Rakefile and build processes, and is especially useful when used with a continuous integration system.
-You can set thresholds, as well as check that the threshold matches the actual coverage, forcing you to bump it up if it increases.
-It uses a simple DSL to configure the task, and is modeled after RCov::VerifyTask,
+You can set thresholds, as well as check that the threshold matches the actual coverage, forcing you to bump it up if the actual coverage has increased.
+It uses a simple DSL to configure the task eg:
-eg:

     require 'yardstick/rake/verify'